matthewseanlocke/Guess-It/README.md

 1. Select the number of players (1-4)
 2. Choose what to guess (height or weight)
-3. Select the difficulty threshold
+3. Set your target score to play to
 4. Pick which sports to include
 5. Take turns guessing the height or weight of randomly selected athletes
 6. Players are eliminated when they accumulate too many error points